Internet Security Guide

 Symptoms: If your Internet security is poor, you might experience a slow running browser, or pop-ups that never seem to end.
 You might also notice strange emails coming in and going out of your email account.

-Recommendation: To secure your PC against Internet threats, follow the free tips below.
-To scan for active malware and PC errors, click below to get the free download.
+Recommendation: To secure your PC against Internet threats, follow the tips below.
+To scan for active malware and PC errors, click below to get the download.
 It will detect and remove malware running in Active Processes, ensuring a stable and responsive PC.Download Now: Malware Removal Tool

 Diagnose and Remove Malware

 SparkTrust PC Cleaner Plus can fix many system problems, including removing malware running in active processes.
 Follow the steps below to find and remove malware running in active processes.

 - Start the Download for the SparkTrust PC Cleaner Plus Malware Removal Tool.

 - Click Run or Open and install as directed.